You are here: Home > Section on Chromatin and Gene Expression

 - Nagarajavel Vivekananthan, PhD, Visiting Fellow

 Our main objective is to understand how genes are activated for transcription in the context of chromatin structure.
-In eukaryotic cells, chromatin is not just a packaging system for DNA but also participates in gene regulation.
+Chromatin is not only a packaging system for DNA in eukaryotic cells but also participates in gene regulation.
 Many single-gene studies, including our own, have led to various models describing the events that occur in chromatin when genes are activated, both in yeast and higher organisms.
 But the extent to which such models can be generalized has been unclear.
-However, the recent advent of high-throughput technologies has led to a plethora of studies addressing the genome-wide locations of sequence-specific DNA binding proteins, chromatin remodeling complexes, and nucleosomes.
-We are exploiting the new technology to map nucleosomes genome-wide in budding yeast and to determine what happens to nucleosomes on genes when the latter are activated.
+However, the recent advent of high-throughput technologies has led to a plethora of studies addressing the genome-wide locations of sequence-specific DNA-binding proteins, chromatin-remodeling complexes, and nucleosomes.
+We are exploiting the new technology to map nucleosomes genome-wide in budding yeast and to ask what happens to nucleosomes when genes are activated.
 We find that many nucleosomes are apparently displaced and that those that remain are re-positioned.
-Currently, we are extending these studies to examine the roles of transcription activators (specifically Gcn4), ATP–dependent nucleosome remodeling machines, histone chaperones, and histone modifications in determining the fate of nucleosomes when genes are transcribed.
+We are extending these studies to ask about the roles of transcription activator, ATP-dependent nucleosome remodeling complexes, histone chaperones, and histone modifications in determining the fate of nucleosomes when genes are transcribed.
+Currently, we are focusing on the roles of the SWI/SNF class of chromatin remodeling machines, which are mutated in various cancers.
 Our aim is to describe the molecular mechanisms involved in chromatin disruption when genes are activated.

 Our second objective is to continue our study of the histone genes in yeast, as a model for the regulation of cell cycle–dependent genes.
 The histone genes are subject to both positive and negative regulation.
-We have studied the positive regulatory system in depth, demonstrating that Spt10 and SBF are the key positive regulators of histone genes during the cell cycle.
-We are now testing our recently proposed model for histone gene regulation, which posits a critical role for histone chaperones as part of a negative feedback control system.
-We are also studying the changes in chromatin structure that occur during the cell cycle genome-wide, with particular emphasis on the histone gene loci.
+We studied the positive regulatory system in depth, demonstrating that Spt10 and SBF are the key positive regulators of the histone genes during the cell cycle.
+We are now testing a model for histone gene regulation that we proposed recently, which posits a critical role for histone chaperones as part of a negative feedback control system.
+We are also studying the changes in chromatin structure that occur during the cell cycle, genome-wide, with particular emphasis on the histone gene loci.
 Thus, we aim to understand the dynamics of chromatin structure during the cell cycle and the roles of trans-activators in this process.

 Click image to enlarge.